Trello vs Jira: Which one to choose? (2023)

 Member and admin user rolesEvery user is a project admin

-A project board in Plaky
+A single project in Plaky

-If you’re looking to have even more options for your team, take a look at the Plaky Pro plan and Plaky Enterprise plan, which offer plenty of useful project management software features, such as:
+If you’re looking to have even more options for your team, take a look at the Plaky Pro plan and Plaky Enterprise plan.

-• Private boards and workspaces,
+• Private boards and spaces,

 • Bulk actions,